 "If you have the time to bemoan it, you have time to help carry those crates.
 Go on!
 What did you get anyway?
 Do you have a list somewhere?
 I brought some more supplies from the city hospital."
 His notion of this venture being too dangerous for her was swept away, forgotten.

-The preparations for leaving went on for hours.
+The preparations for leaving went on for about two auras.
 They loaded plenty of material, even a mobile lab of Master Shaifa.
 The King of Fanelia arrived at some point, his guymelef ready in the hangar since last night, his face ready to make the milk curdle… since he woke up, Dryden guessed.
 He decided not to comment on that as he normally would.
 He should take it easy with him, after all, this would be the hardest on the king and his little companion, probably.
 Wait, where was she?